Nance-Lab/diff_classifier/doc/source/index.rst

 Multi-particle tracking is a powerful tool used in fields as diverse as aeronautics to oceanography that allows researchers to collect spatial information of moving objects from video and image datasets.
+Examples include:

+- Tracking tracers in ocean currents to measure to study fluid flow
+- Tracking molecular motors (e.g. myosin, kinesin) to assess motile activity
+- Measuring intracellular trafficking by tracking membrane vesicles
+- Assessing microrheological properties by tracking nanoparticle movement.

+Multi-particle
-Multi-particle tracking software packages abound (see for example this `Nature methods paper
+tracking software packages abound (see for example this `Nature methods paper
 <http://www.nature.com/articles/nmeth.2808>`_ comparing the results of 14
 different teams).
 But researchers are often on their own when it comes to